kymb0/kymb0.github.io/_posts/2025-05-11-ai-ml-draft.md

 ## Who Am I and Why Am I Doing This

 Hello, my name is kymb0 and the universe is now accelerating towards AI adoption at a rate faster than my grandmother can demolish a bottle of cheap champagne.
 This, in turn, has made me a strange mix of curious, furious, and anxious.
-I never went to university and all I really know to do is share memes and write blog posts, so I decided to teach myself by doing exactly these two things.
+I never went to university and all I really know how to do is share memes and write blog posts, so I decided to teach myself by doing exactly these two things.

 Each installation of this series will cover what I am currently learning in the `Fundamentals of AI` Module on the [Hack the Box Academy](https://academy.hackthebox.com).